vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 from people;
 ```

-That said, it's good practice to capitalize SQL keywords to help distinguish them from other parts of your query, like column and table names.
+That said, it's good practice to make SQL keywords uppercase to distinguish them from other parts of your query, like column and table names.
 Also note the semicolon at the end of the `SELECT` statement — this tells SQL where the end of your query is.

 *** =pre_exercise_code
 ```{python}